rosdar/CrawlerOne/README.md

 #### `tests/test_fetcher.py`

+I tested a very basic behaviour here:

+- reaching the site
-I tested a very basic behaviour here: reaching the site, ensuring we raise an error if something goes wrong, getting between 1 and 30 entries and ensuring we raise an error if there were no entries.
+- ensuring we raise an error if something goes wrong
+- getting between 1 and 30 entries
+- ensuring we raise an error if there were no entries.

 Other cases that I might have covered in a finished project: